 git clone https://gitlab.com/fdroid/fdroiddata.git

-up some basic configuration details.
-This is done by creating a file called
+set up some basic configuration details.
+This is done by creating a file

-config.py in the data directory.
-You should do this by copying the example
+called config.py in the data directory.
+You should do this by copying

-directory and then editing according to the instructions within.
+to your data directory and then editing according to the instructions

 You can follow any command with